Yarden-Tal/List-Ninja/README.md

 **List Ninja made with Vanilla JS and node.js**

-*Link to deployed version on Heroku:*
+*Link to deployed version on Vercel:*
 [https://list-ninja-git-main-yarden-tal.vercel.app/]